format_list_bulleted Topic Overview

 • Update GL string for your merchant ID: Change the Project-Task-Award-Object (PTAO) code associated with the merchant account.
 You must provide your Merchant ID (MID), new PTAO and effective date.

-• Manage user access: Add, modify or delete user access to a merchant system (e.g. Cybersource, Authorize.net, Business Track/Clientline, Clover web portal).
+• Manage user access: Add, modify or delete user access to a merchant system (e.g. Cybersource, Authorize.net, Commerce Control Center {formerly Business Track/Clientline}, Clover web portal).
 Request new user for PCI awareness compliance training.

-• Point-of-sale terminals: To order supplies or new equipment and periodic software updates, please refer to Resource: Point-of-Sale Merchants.
+• Point-of-sale terminals: To order supplies or new equipment and periodic software updates for point-of-sale devices.

 If a merchant account is no longer needed, the department must submit a support request to terminate the MID and cease accepting credit/debit cards as payment for goods or services.
 Once a merchant account is closed, any future requests to accept credit/debit cards must be re-approved by MS before acquiring, contracting or utilizing a payment processing method.